+The results were validated by comparison of the safety factor.
+Maximum allowable deflection was determined to be 0.428m.
+Minimum safety factor is generally accepted as 1.5.
+These two standards were based on AASHTO's Standard Specifications [2].
+Safety factor was calculated by dividing 0.428m by the overall deflection of the beam for all the speeds.
 Based on the findings, it can be concluded that the beam model of the bridge is safe for a single person with weight 65kg, walking at constant speed of 0.09m/s, at rate of two steps per second.
+The safety factor for this speed is about 24, which is much greater than the minimum of 1.5.
 However, it must also be noted that the model used is still not very accurate because the effects of other bridge structures were ignored.